jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

         --tab-width 4                 \
         --use-tabs=true

-> **NOTE** The back-slashes (`\`) in the example above will not be printed to the Console... and only provided here for legibility purposes.
+> **NOTE:** The back-slashes (`\`) in the example above will not be printed to the Console... and only provided here for legibility purposes.
 The full prettier command will be output to the Console with no line-breaks.

 **Is the same behavior observed when run against Prettier directly?**

 For example, to pass the contents of file `path_to_js_file.js` to Prettier from the command line.

+*Example*

     /usr/local/bin/prettier           \
         --stdin                       \